 1. Faster visual access to experts by creating a digital process collaboration portal in the Intranet.

 2. Creation of a special agile workshop for a project start-up that accelerates any type of project and ensures success.

 3. Development of a series of workshops each with a special design by a thorough capturing of knowledge during and after the workshop.

 4. A unique «Mind Office Knowledge Database» supports triggering and interconnecting information inputs.

 5. Advanced Search Tool combining following search methodologies: semantic, facetted, full text, taxonomy and special expressions.

 The key point is to clearly separate the desired value and the need from the tool itself.
-The preoccupation with the tool hinders more than helps the critical thinking about the desired outcome.
-This is the key success factor for successful improvement initiatives.
+The preoccupation with digital tools hinders more than helps the critical thinking about the desired outcome.
+This is the key success factor for successful improvement initiatives and digitalization.
 These and other success factors are the main focus of the roundtables of the Swiss Knowledge Management Forum.